African humid period: Remote precipitation and the AHP

 The Sahara greening intensified the Indian and Asian monsoons, warming and increased precipitation across most of the Tibetan Plateau especially late in the monsoon season, and climate simulations including a green Sahara reproduce the reconstructed palaeoclimates there better than these without.
 In a climate model, there is a shift in precipitation from snow to rain.
-The strengthened and expanding monsoons of Africa and Asia alter the atmospheric circulation of the planet, inducing a wetter East Asian Monsoon and drying across tropical South America and central-eastern North America.
+The strengthened and expanding monsoons of Africa and Asia alter the atmospheric circulation of the planet, inducing a northward-shifted and wetter East Asian Monsoon and drying across tropical South America and central-eastern North America.
+In East Asia, a strengthened anticyclone over the West Pacific delivers more moisture to northeastern China and Indochina, and less to central and south-eastern China.
 The reduced dust emission warms the North Atlantic and increases westerly flow into the North American Monsoon, strengthening it.
 The far-field precipitation changes reach as far as Europe and Australia.
 Discrepancies between modelled and reconstructed northward extension and precipitation in the Asian monsoon regions and the North American Monsoon area may be explained through these remote effects.

 Sun et al. 2020 proposed that the greening of the Sahara during the AHP can increase precipitation over the Middle East even if neither the African nor the Indian monsoons reach it.
 During spring, the increased vegetation forces anomalous atmospheric circulations that direct moisture transport from the Mediterranean, the Red Sea and eastern tropical Africa into the Middle East, increasing precipitation and agricultural productivity there.
 This could explain increased precipitation in the Middle East during the AHP: A wet climate occurred in the Middle East during the early Holocene, leading to the Ubaid period of settlement in Mesopotamia, followed by dry phases around 5,500 years ago and a concomitant reduction in simulated wheat yield.